Table2Object Operator

 Overview

-The Table2Object operator is located in the Table group at the left of the Data Workflow canvas.
+You'll find the Table2Object operator is located under the Table operators group to the left of the Data Workflow canvas.

 Label